Discord-Oxygen/Discord-Console-hacks/README.md

 This script enables all Badges on you client.
 Note that other users won't see them all credit to rezizt and zebratic
 ![preview](https://user-images.githubusercontent.com/55095883/107262574-00933d00-6a41-11eb-86da-e1ba7a413982.png)
+This isn't a fake screenshot your client will really display this
 ```js
 Object.values(webpackJsonp.push([[],{[''] :(_,e,r)=>{e.cache=r.c}},
 [['']]]).cache).find(m=>m.exports&&m.exports.default&&m.exports.default.getCurrentUser!==void